 We chose a tour with Get Your Guide which fitted the bill for us as it included a side trip to Sibenik which was also on our Croatian bucket list.
 I will include details of tours at the bottom of the post if you are ready to book an excursion after you have seen the photographs.

 Visiting KrKa National Park in Croatia

-The KrKa River and its basin covers an area of 109 square kilometres.
+The Krka River and its basin cover an area of 109 square kilometres.
 The area most people will be familiar with from photographs will probably be Skradinski buk but more about that later!

-Our KrKa National Park entrance ticket provides us with a helpful map which will give you an idea of the park!
+Our Krka National Park entrance ticket provides us with a helpful map that will give you an idea of the park!

 On our way the coach pulled over near a place called Drniš where we were able to take some stunning images of the area.